 The Sulphur Springs School District is firmly committed to the continual development and improvement of its teachers.
 The district provides professional development activities and training to enhance teacher effectiveness annually.
-During the 2010-2011 school year all teachers were provided with the opportunity to attend conferences, workshops, seminars, and other staff development opportunities.
 Each Tuesday students are released one hour early to provide teachers with site-based professional development opportunities that include site-based trainings, grade level collaborative planning, and independent planning.
 Numerous staff meetings focused on analyzing student performance of state and local assessments and how to modify instruction to better meet students' needs.
 Staff development topics covered all curriculum areas although there was an emphasis on reading, writing, supporting English learners, assessment, science and diversity.